 - The best way to get through a transition is to have a clear and vivid picture of the new reality that draws you forward.

-In order to transition into the retirement phase of your life, you must have a mindset that takes into account these four principles.
+To transition into the retirement phase of your life, you must have a mindset that takes into account these four principles.
 That is:

 - Understand that, unless you plan to work until you die, you will have to change your life.